Environmentally friendly, long-lasting, tough composite plastic lumber.

 Marine infrastructure applications take quite a beating both from Mother Nature and boats, vessels and barges.
 Finding a sturdy and durable product for high-moisture environments can be difficult.
-Structurally-engineered plastic lumber acts as a great alternative to traditional wood, metal and concrete because it can stand up in harsh environments.
+Structurally-engineered marine-grade plastic lumber acts as a great alternative to traditional wood, metal, and concrete because it can stand up in harsh environments.

 Benefits/Features of Structural Recycled Plastic Lumber

 Recycled plastic lumber products by Bedford Technology are manufactured using a unique process that is fully environmentally-friendly, as it utilizes materials manufactured from recycled HDPE, like milk jugs.
 Bedford Technology’s products are non-polluting and won’t leach harmful chemicals.
 Our marine-grade plastic lumber is also resistant to marine borers and mold so they will withstand high moisture levels.
 They can be pile driven, sawn and drilled like traditional wood for easy installation and these products will withstand the test of time.